fazleyazdan/Playwright-with-javascript/README.md

 * if there is one test case , it will be executed parallel on all browser. so there will be 3 test cases essentially.
 * after executing the test, you can view the report by using the following command `npx playwright show-report`

-### Understanding the creation flow of tests:
-* There are two ways we can create and run tests.
-1) write test script using codegen
-2) write test script by us

-* most of the times will be writing test script by ourselves.
-* we will create tests in 'tests' folder.
-* the extension name of the test file should be '.spec.js'

 ### Import necessary modules:
 * to run tests we have to import from node_modules test folder 'node_modules\@playwright\test'